Personal safety advice

 - Make sure you know your route, if something happens and you are unfamiliar with the area it can be harder to find help.

-- Take a phone if possible but keep it hidden and if for any reason an item of yours becomes a motive for an attack, do not protect it at risk to yourself, a phone can always be replaced.
+- Take a phone if possible but keep it hidden.
+If an item of yours becomes a motive for an attack, do not protect it at risk to yourself.
+A phone can always be replaced.

 - Where possible, run on the side of the road facing the oncoming traffic.